0xReki/0xreki.github.io/_posts/2014/2014-07-26-a-look-at-golden-sun-dark-dawn.md

 As they are forced to take another route by a group of shady characters, they find themselves in an unfamiliar place and try to find an alternative route to their original destination.
 What is that group plotting?

-Being a fan of the series, I enthusiastically pre-ordered a copy of “Dark Dawn”.
+Being a fan of the series, I enthusiastically pre-ordered a copy of “Dark Dawn” as soon as I heard about it.
-When I told my fellow Golden Sun fans about it, they all had the same question: “If Matthew is Isaac’s son, who did Isaac marry?”.
+When I told my fellow Golden Sun fans about it, they all had the same question: “If Matthew is Isaac's son, who did Isaac marry?”.
 Spoilers, the anwser is Jenna.

 But I was rather disappointed upon clearing the game way too fast and too easily.